dankelley/whalestrike/inst/extdata/app_help.md

 indication of the estimated threat to the four layers of the whale, with curves that are filled with colours that darken with the degree of threat.
 The dividing lines are the quantiles of a logistic fit of published reports of whale injury (with 0 meaning no injury or minor injury and 1 meaning severe or fatal injury) to the base-10 logarithm of compressive stress.
-For details of these and other plot varieties, type `help("plot.strike","whalestrike")` in an R console.

 Much can be learned by adjusting the sliders and examining the plotted output.
 As an exercise, try setting to a particular ship mass of interest, and then to